ARMA Cell: A Modular and Effective Approach for Neural Autoregressive Modeling: ARMA-based neural network layers

-Similar to feedforward neural networks, an RNN layer can also contain multiple units.
+\paragraph{Multi-unit ARMA cell.} Similar to feedforward neural networks, an RNN layer can also contain multiple units.
 Each unit receives the same input but can capture different effects due to the random initialization of weights.
 The outputs of each unit are then concatenated.
-In the left panel of Figure~\ref{fig:multi}, a multi-unit architecture allows combining different activation functions to simultaneously capture linear and non-linear effects.
+A multi-unit architecture allows combining different activation functions, \eg, to simultaneously capture linear and non-linear effects, and is depicted in Figure~\ref{fig:multi} (left).
 Using a multi-unit ARMA cell thereby seamlessly provides the possibility to combine a linear with a non-linear ARMA model.
 We refer to models having a single hidden ARMA layer with one or more units as \textit{ShallowARMA} models.